Mary Easson: Post-politics

-She published a book about the history of Australia's retirement incomes and superannuation system, Keating's and Kelty's Super Legacy, in 2017.
+After completing a Master’s degree at the University of New South Wales, Easson published a book about the history of Australia's retirement incomes and superannuation system, Keating's and Kelty's Super Legacy, in 2017.

 Personal life

-She married Michael Easson, later an influential unionist and secretary of the Labor Council of New South Wales, in 1984.
-They have two daughters.
+In 1984, she married Michael Easson, a businessman, former unionist, and former secretary of the Labor Council of New South Wales.
+They have two daughters and four grandchildren.